 March 15, 2019

-In Episode 28 of Paw & Order, Camille is joined by lawyer Arden Beddoes to discuss an important lawsuit he filed on behalf of the Fur-Bearer Defenders, seeking justice for an orphaned bear cub in British Columbia who was mercilessly shot to death by a trigger-happy conservation officer.
+In Episode 28 of Paw & Order, Camille is joined by lawyer Arden Beddoes to discuss an important lawsuit he filed on behalf of the The Fur-Bearers, seeking justice for an orphaned bear cub in British Columbia who was mercilessly shot to death by a trigger-happy conservation officer.

 The hosts also discuss the Dairy Farmers of Canada being forced to take down a misleading ad campaign claiming Canadian milk contains zero growth hormones (totally false!), and why it’s a big deal that Animal Justice convinced the House of Commons Justice Committee to approve our changes to a new animal cruelty bill.